-As parents we are never quite sure if we are doing this right.
 There are no guidebooks to bringing up children and when it comes to schooling, there is nothing more likely to cause sleepless nights.
-So much emphasis is put on education that as a parent you feel you just have to get it right…but how do you find the right fit for your child?
+So much emphasis is put on education that as a parent you feel you have to get it right…but how do you find the best fit for your child?

-With ever-increasing emphasis on exam results, it takes a brave parent to step off the mainstream carousel of fact cramming, regular homework and testing.
-If you are the sort of tiger parent who has already, in your mind’s eye, seen your child off to Oxbridge, alternative schooling probably isn’t for you.
-But one ‘alternative’ parent described it as a refuge from mainstream education where children are ‘criticised and their self-esteem damaged…like workers in a factory’.
+With ever-increasing emphasis on exam results, it takes a brave parent to step off the mainstream carousel of regular homework, testing and fact cramming.
+If you are the sort of parent who has already, in your mind’s eye, seen your child off to Oxbridge, alternative schooling probably isn’t for you.
+One ‘alternative’ parent who believed mainstream education to be somewhere children are ‘criticised and their self-esteem damaged…like workers in a factory’, told us they had found ‘a refuge’ in alternative schooling.

 There is no one-size-fits-all, but alternative schools do tend to have some characteristics in common: